EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 1. Aki.
 Next steps for documentation reordering, splitting and other big changes?

 2. Charles.
-Timeline for developing local functions, functionals, and implementing Powell's method.
+Timeline for developing local functions, functionals, and implementing Powell's method to solve systems of nonlinear algebraic equations.

 11/10